cerb3re/Sh-tools/README.md

 ## How to:
 - in your unix system		: Use "ctrl+alt+t"
-- in your terminal system	: Use "sh ./[the tools.sh]"
+- in your terminal system	: Use "sh ./[the tools].sh"

 ## From